Fomtriok/PhoneValidator.JS/README.md

 ## Why PhoneValidator.JS

-- It took me some time to get the two libraries to work well in tandem, so I figured it could save some people a bit of time to have a working implementation that can be used with just a few lines.
+- **Fast and easy.** It took me some time to get the two libraries to work well in tandem, so I figured it could save some people a bit of time to have a working implementation that can be used with just a few lines.

 - It makes sense to both validate front-end (blocking the sending of the form if the phone number is invalid) and back-end (so as not to store invalid phone numbers in your database).